population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 weights to ensure that the data is nationally representative [@Uganda-Bureau-of-Statistics2022].

-Over the seven rounds, the cumulative attrition rate was 15.7 percent, with 1,875 households from the baseline interviewed in round 7 (October 2021).
+Over the seven rounds, the cumulative attrition rate was 15.8 percent of the originally surveyed households from round 1, with 1,873 households from the baseline interviewed in round 7 (October 2021).
 However, replacement households were added to the sample following the first round.
-This brings our total sample size to 2,302 households.
+This brings our total sample size to 2,334 households.
-The number of original households that remained in each round and the cumulative number of new households in the follow-up rounds are presented in Appendix Table A1.
+The number of original households that remained in each round together with the number of new households added in the follow-up rounds and the total number of households per round are presented in Appendix Table \ref{tab:surveys}.

 # Lockdown Context and Enforcement